-1. Office, Agency, or Court

-Agency Name (Do not use acronyms)

-Feather River Irrigation District

-Division, Board, Department, District, if applicable Your Position

-N/A Board Member

-Agency: N/A 2.
-Jurisdiction of Office (Check at least one box) Position:

-State Judge or Court Commissioner (Statewide Jurisdiction)

-Multi-County Yuba & Sutter Counties County of

-City of Other
+Agency Name (Do not use acronyms) Feather River Irrigation District Division, Board, Department, District, if applicable Your Position N/A Board Member If filing for multiple positions, list below or on an attachment. (a Agency: N/A Agency: N/A Agency: N/A Jurisdiction of Office (Check at least one box) State If filing for multiple positions, list below or on an attachment. (r Agency: N/A Jurisdiction of Office (Check at least one box) ☐ State ☐ Multi-County Yuba & Sutter Counties Position: